OmShankarDeshmukh01/omshankardeshmukh01/README.md

 Currently working as freelance dev at [BlockTrain](https://www.blocktrain.info/).
 I'm a passionate learner who's always willing to learn and work across technologies💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm deep into Web 🕸️ Development.

-Joined Github 3 years ago.
+Joined Github 1 month ago.

 <img align="right" width="375" alt="" src="https://media.giphy.com/media/QN6NnhbgfOpoI/giphy.gif" />